The trustees – Dallas Manderson (Chairman), Christine Berry, Liz Thomson

 Dallas Manderson (Chairman)

-Dallas Manderson is Chairman of the trustees of The Desmond Elliott Charitable Trust and Group Sales Director of The Orion Publishing Group Ltd where he is responsible for Orion’s sales throughout the world and represents the sales division on the board.
+Dallas Manderson is Chairman of the trustees of The Desmond Elliott Charitable Trust and former Group Sales Director of The Orion Publishing Group Ltd where he was responsible for Orion’s sales throughout the world and represented the sales division on the board.
 He joined The Orion Publishing group Ltd in 1993 from Random House UK Ltd where he held the same position.
 He joined Century Publishing Ltd in 1983, which over ten years grew to become Random House UK Ltd. From 1983 to 1977 he was with Arlington Books Publishers Ltd where he started as Sales Manager and went on to become Sales and Marketing Director working for the late Desmond Elliott.
 His first job was as Sales Representative for Arms and Armour Press Ltd from 1977 to 1975 where his territory was the United Kingdom.

 Christine Berry worked with Desmond Elliott at Arlington Books, initially as Desmond’s assistant and later as a director, at the time when Dallas Manderson was sales and marketing director.
 Dealing with contracts and negotiations for publishing rights led to an interest in legal matters.
 Christine left Arlington Books to read law at Cambridge University and she subsequently qualified as a solicitor.
 She is now a partner in the charities group at Taylor Vinters, a Cambridge-based law firm.